ARMmbed/uvisor/docs/DEVELOPING_LOCALLY.md

 If you are porting uVisor to your platform, `${your_target}` will be your own target, whereas otherwise you can only use the [officially supported targets](../README.md#supported-platforms) for uVisor.

-You can now tell yotta to use your local version of uVisor, and finally build:
+You can now tell yotta to use your local version of uVisor, and finally build the application:

 ```bash
 $ yotta link uvisor-lib
 $ yotta build
 ```

+Whenever you want to make a change to uVisor, just run `make` again in the `~/code/uvisor-lib/uvisor` folder.
+The change will be automatically propagated to this application through the locally linked version of `uvisor-lib`.

 Your application binary will be located in `build/${your_target}/source/${your_app}.bin`.
 You can drag & drop it to the board if it supports it, or use an external debugger to flash the device.